patelyash5208/GOT---character/README.md

 If you want to add code then dont comment any code only add the code and make request.

 - Please star the repo.

+# Add anything about Game of thrones Web Series.

+- First Create issue and then make pull request.